What type of cookies do we use on the CMS?

 You do not have to allow the use of Google Tag Manager (which is a Google Analytics) cookie, on the CMS.
 However, the use of this cookie does enable our service providers to continually improve the CMS, which in turn aims to ensure a better and more useful experience for you.

 To opt out of being tracked by Google Analytics across all websites visit https://tools.google.com/dlpage/gaoptout.
 Please note, disabling Google Analytics cookies from the CMS may impact your user experience.
 If this occurs, please contact us at DPL@thebbrs.org

 Most web browsers allow some control of most cookies through the browser settings.
 To find out more about cookies, including how to see what cookies have been set and how to manage and delete them, visit https://www.allaboutcookies.org.

 When do cookies expire?

 Cookies can remain on your computer for different periods of time.
 Some cookies are ‘session cookies’, meaning that they exist only while your browser is open.
 These are deleted automatically once you close your browser.
 Other cookies are ‘permanent cookies’, meaning that they survive after your browser is closed.
 They can be used by websites to recognise your computer when you open your browser and browse the internet again.
 The tables above indicate when each of the website cookies and CMS cookies expire.

 How do I block cookies?

 You can block cookies by activating the setting on your browser that allows you to refuse the setting of all or some cookies.
-However, if you use your browser settings to block all cookies (including essential cookies) you may not be able to access all or parts of our website.
+However, if you use your browser settings to block all cookies (including essential cookies) you may not be able to access all or parts of this website and/or the CMS.